Translating the Keyman for Windows User Interface

 HTML strings can include tags - there are only a few of these.
 The most obvious of these is in the Welcome screen text.

 <String Type="HTML" Id="S_Splash_Button_Start" AccessKey="S"><u>S</u>tart</String>

 The & entity is used to mark hotkeys in menu items, labels and buttons.
 It can be used only with strings identified as formatted messages (these mostly start with SK) and with the Menu strings.

 First, edit the translation's language information - SKUILanguageName, SKUILanguageNameWithEnglish, and SKLanguageCode.
 The SKLanguageCode should be the same as the language code you chose earlier.
 You will also see a String with id SKDefaultLanguageCode.
 For Keyman for Windows, this should remain "en" for all translations.
 When developing a custom product using the Keyman Engine for Windows, you may change your product's default language, and this would then entail changing SKDefaultLanguageCode.

-Any entries missing from the translation will be retrieved from the default file.
+Note: Any entries missing from the translation will be retrieved from the default file.